RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/multi-ip-ipv6.md

 When manually configuring an internal address for a node, make sure the address is valid and bound to an active interface on the node.
-Failure to do so will prevent the node from coming back online and rejoining the cluster.
+Failure to do so prevents the node from coming back online and rejoining the cluster.

 When configuring external addresses, it is possible to list external